 RES is a partnership between the BBC, Jisc and the BUFVC and is actively seeking input from education professionals.
 We will finish our presentation with a call to action for you to tell us what you need to help us guide the future of RES.

 Richard Leeming posted an update in the session Bastille, a pop group or a French Fort?
-How the Research and Education Space (RES) is using linked open data to open up cultural heritage collections so they can be used in education.
-3 years, 6 months ago
+How the Research and Education Space (RES) is using linked o 4 years, 5 months ago

 Here’s a link to our website with much more information: http://res.space